Tareqmohamed/challenge-devops/README.md

 ![client screenshot](./screenshots/Screenshot%20from%202024-06-26%2010-31-25.png)

-3.  api screenshot (changed port from 80 to 443 and run through https)
+3. API screenshot (changed port from 80 to 443 and ran through https)

 ![api screenshot](./screenshots/Screenshot%20from%202024-06-26%2010-32-26.png)